Overview of the model

 A few of my favorite books on this thread:

-Essential practices: All of the other practices you have previously learned may continue to apply during braiding and integrating, but it is often helpful to also lean into grounding and therapeutic practices that prioritize physical and mental and wellbeing.
+Essential practices: All of the other practices you have previously learned may continue to apply during braiding and integrating, but it is often helpful to prioritize grounding, embodiment, and therapeutic practices that prioritize physical and mental and wellbeing.
 You need a solid foundation and a resilient safety net for the work being done now.
+Some traditions have helpful frameworks that point the way toward integration, such as the interplay between emptiness and compassion in Mahayana Buddhism or the resolution of all dualities you find in Daoism.

 Central dynamic: Resolving, blending, unifying, cohering, embodying, and integrating the insights and perspectives from of the threads of awakening as well as with ordinary daily life.